MehulAgarwal10/MiniProject/README.md

 The working Java code is in the following path :
     MiniProject/src/ArrayGraph.java
+(The JGraphT package will be required to run this code.)

 The link for downloading the JGraphT library :
     http://jgrapht.org/